-Your baby’s feet are not just a smaller version of an adult foot, they are very soft and flexible, allowing abnormal pressures or stress on bones and tissues to easily cause deformity.
+Your baby’s feet are not just a smaller version of an adult foot, they are very soft and flexible.
+Therefore abnormal pressures or stresses on bones and tissues can easily cause deformity.

-Babies and toddler’s feet grow very rapidly and it is important that this developmental process proceeds normally to allow normal function later in life.
+Babies and toddler’s feet grow very rapidly.
+It is important that this developmental process proceeds normally to allow normal function later in life.

-Although paediatric foot conditions normally result from either trauma, hereditary factors and/or deformity, inappropriate footwear can play a major role in exacerbating pre-existing conditions and/or accelerating the process at which they occur.
+Majority of children’s foot conditions result from either trauma, hereditary factors and/or deformity.
+However inappropriate footwear can play a major role in exacerbating pre-existing conditions and/or accelerating the process of deformity.